 26. Angelina Johnson

-In what little screentime she has, Angelina makes a name for herself as a skilled Quidditch player and witch who somehow sees through his Peter Pan complex and down to the real value of George Weasley.
+In what little screentime she has, Angelina makes a name for herself as a skilled Quidditch player and witch who somehow sees through George Weasley's Peter Pan complex to notice his real value.

 25. Pomona Sprout